Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 We'll be playing Twinkle, Twinkle Little Star on our tin whistles at the Thanksgiving lunch.
 We'll be practicing it in class each week.
 If you’d like to have your child practice that song at home (or any other song) and play it for us in class, we’d love to hear it!
 At the beginning of tin whistle time each week, each child has an opportunity to perform a song they learned at home if they would like to play it for us.

 Would you like a little bit extra?
 Each week my family enjoys reading books, doing activities, and watching YouTube video clips related to our new grammar.
-Memorizing the CC grammar is completely sufficient, but if you’d like to add a bit more, here is what my family has enjoyed reading, doing, & watching related to the geography: Geography Morning Basket & Activities: China.
+Memorizing the CC grammar is completely sufficient, but if you’d like to add a bit more, here is what my family has enjoyed reading, doing, & watching related to the history sentence: History Morning Basket & Activities: Lao-Tzu and Confucius in China.

 - Cycle 1 Week 1